f11xter/f11xter.github.io/src/content/projects/muse.md

 The site works without signing up, allowing you to write and download musings, but an account is required to save your musings online to read later.

-The site is written in vanilla HTML, CSS & JS and use Firebase as an authentication backend and document NoSQL database.
+The site is written in vanilla HTML, CSS & JS and use Firebase as an authentication backend and NoSQL database.
 I opted not to use a framework for this project to aid in simplicity (despite more repeated code) and to improve my understanding of the essential tools I use.

+This approach to journalling is very opinionated and not for everyone.
+If you like to express your emotions but don't want them to weigh you down, give *muse* a go.